giellalt/lang-mns/mns.md

 ## The lexicon

-**LEXICON N1_** is the only Nansi noun lexicon.
-It has entries of three types:
+**LEXICON N1_** There are three Mansi noun lexicons, divided according to number Sg, Du, Pl, such that Propernouns are singular.
+They has entries of two types:
 ### 1. Non-possessive forms
-affixes for Nom, Loc, Lat, Abl, Ins, Tra, for Sg, Du, Pl.
+affixes for Nom, Loc, Lat, Abl, Ins, Tra.

+### 2. Possessive forms
+Affixes for pissessive suffixes + case forms.